 If you want to form a North Carolina corporation, you need to file Articles of Incorporation with the Secretary of State.
 Submitting your Articles of Incorporation requires payment of a $125 filing fee.

 Establishing an LLC is a popular choice for entrepreneurs interested in starting a new business in North Carolina.
 An LLC combines the best characteristics of sole proprietorships and corporations, without any of the drawbacks.
 For example, your LLC won't need to observe corporate formalities such as holding shareholders meetings to maintain its good standing.
 LLCs also provide the most beneficial taxation options of any business structure.

 LLCs can choose to be taxed as a:

 You can form your LLC by filing Articles of Organization with the state, which carries a $125 filing fee.

 North Carolina requires that you complete a Doing Business As (DBA) registration if you want to run a general partnership or sole proprietorship using a fictitious name, meaning any name other than your legal name.
 You can register your DBA with the Register of Deeds in your county.

 You should file a DBA registration in every county in which you have a business location.
 The filing fee will be $30 or less.

 If you need help starting a new business in North Carolina, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.